mciocchi/atomic_d6/README.md

 - This rewards partial relevance without giving the full weight of Concept.

 ## Small Bonuses
-+.1 = a pip.
-Player can turn a 3 into a 4, granting a greater range of success on one die.
++.1 = a pip that allows a player to turn a 3 into a 4, granting a greater range of success on one die.

-If players ever have +.3 pips, it is converted to a full dice (+1)
+If players ever have +.3 pips, it is converted to a Bonus of a full dice (+1)

 If players have a Bonus of a dice and a pip, it is written +1.1

+The GM can grant Small Bonuses in situations to represent minor advantages.

+For instance: a blade freshly sharpened by an expert blacksmith might grant +.2 to attacks.

 ## Passive Bonus (Trivial Successes)
 - To reduce unnecessary rolling, the GM may ask you to convert your Half Bonus into automatic successes.